-On September 24, 2003, the Company completed its acquisition of IDS Software Systems, Inc ("IDS").
+On September 24, 2003, the Company completed its acquisition of IDS Software Systems, Inc. ("IDS").
 IDS, a privately held company, that developed and licensed yield management software applications and services dedicated to the semiconductor industry to enable customers to monitor manufacturing data and identify areas for yield improvement.
 The acquisition of IDS provides the Company's customers with greater capabilities for managing product yield improvement through the use of the acquired technology and services.
 The aggregate purchase price was \$51.0 million which included payments of cash of \$23.0 million, the issuance of 2.0 million shares of PDF common stock valued at \$25.0 million, the assumption of vested stock options valued at \$1.7 million and acquisition costs of \$1.3 million.
-In connection with the acquisition, \$1.0 million in cash and 400,000 shares of common stock have been held in escrow as security against certain financial contingencies.
-Cash payments held in escrow, less any amounts deducted to satisfy contingencies, will be released no later than the 24-month anniversary following the completion of the acquisition.
-Fifty percent of the shares held in escrow, less any amounts deducted to satisfy contingencies, shall be released upon the 12-month anniversary of the acquisition and the remaining shares shall be released upon the 24-month anniversary of the acquisition stock was determined based on the average closing price per share of the Company's common stock was calculated as of September 24, 2003, based on the Black-Scholes options pricing model.
+In connection with the acquisition, \$1.0 million in cash and 400,000 shares of common stock were withheld from the purchase price and placed in escrow as security against certain financial contingencies.
+Cash held in escrow, less any amounts deducted to satisfy contingencies, will be released upon the 12-month anniversary of the acquisition.
+The fair value of the Company's common stock was determined based on the average closing price per share of the Company's common stock over a 5-day period beginning two trading days before and ending two trading days after the amended terms of the acquisition were agreed to and announced (September 3, 2003).
+The fair value of the options assumed was calculated as of September 24, 2003, based on the Black-Scholes options pricing model.
 The acquisition was accounted for using the purchase method of accounting in accordance with SFAS No. 141, Business Combinations ("SFAS No. 141"), and accordingly the Company's consolidated financial statements from September 24, 2003 include the impact of the acquisition.